borzois/ruiner/README.md

 but the actual factor gradually decreases from 100% during the execution.

 ### Examples
-`ruiner.py -i 400 -r 15 -p "rNEAREST YCbCr RGB RLANCZOS" --gif ./image.jpg`
+`ruiner.py -i 400 -r 15 -p "rNEAREST cYCbCr cRGB RLANCZOS" --gif ./image.jpg`

 The image is:
 - loaded